jmerle/freedom-from-uncertainty/README.md

 My solution for the [Freedom from Uncertainty](https://www.hackerearth.com/challenges/competitive/freedom-from-uncertainty-hackerearth-machine-learning-challenge/) competition on HackerEarth.

 ## Approach
 My solution is pretty simple.
-The predicted price of a record (a row in the dataset), I iterate over the following values of the record and pick the first that is not `NaN`:
+The predicted price of a record (a row in the dataset), I iterate over the following values record and pick the first that is available (not non-existent and not `NaN`):
-1. TEMA
-2. DEMA
-3. EMA
+1. The TRIMA of the 5th record after the current one
+2. The TEMA of the current record
+3. The DEMA of the current record
+4. The EMA of the current record

 ## Tools
 I wrote my solution in Kotlin with Gradle as build system.
 Initially I also did a bit of trial-and-error in RapidMiner Studio, but that me took too long to get used to again so I switched over to Kotlin.